-Michelle Weglarz, MSW, RSW is a registered Clinical Social Worker with the Ontario College of Social Workers and Social Service Workers, as well as the Ontario Association of Social Workers.
+Michelle Weglarz, MSW, RSW is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers, as well as the Ontario Association of Social Workers.
 She has been a practicing Social Worker for over 10 years and received her Master of Social Work degree in 2006.

 Michelle received her Honours B.A. in Psychology and Family & Social Relations, her Honours Bachelor of Social Work, and her Masters in Social Work degrees from the University of Windsor.